jepolitsch/jepolitsch.github.io/index.md

 ## Profile

-Julian Politsch is currently studying bioinformatics at [La Sapienza Univerity of Rome](https://www.uniroma1.it/en/), pursuing a undergraduate degree in english.
+Julian Politsch is currently studying bioinformatics at [La Sapienza Univerity of Rome](https://www.uniroma1.it/en/), pursuing a undergraduate degree.
 The degree is a collaboration between the faculties of; pharmacy and medicine, statistical sciences, information engeneering, and applied mathmatics.

 Originally from Minneapolis Minnesota, moved to Italy on a student visa and will graduate with an italian diploma from the number one school in Italy.